 But the ability to grasp an object and control it easily is something that can be a monumental effort following an accident that damages either the nerves that control the arm, wrist, hand and fingers; or that result in a fracture of one or more of the nearly 30 bones that comprise the human hand.
 In fact, the loss of function, even temporarily, can make daily tasks almost impossible for victims of traffic-related accidents.

-As Baltimore personal injury lawyers, the legal experts at Lebowitz & Mzhen, LLC, know that even a low-speed car or truck accident can cause serious injury to a person’s body.
+As Baltimore personal injury lawyers, the legal experts at Lebowitz & Mzhen Personal Injury Lawyers, know that even a low-speed car or truck accident can cause serious injury to a person’s body.
 When it comes to injuries involving the wrist and hand, the impact on a person’s quality of life is almost certainly impacted at least for the duration of that individual’s recovery period, if not for months or years afterward.

 The human hand is a marvel of engineering, with its prehensile fingers and ability to move and function in a boggling number of ways.
 But just like any delicate and complex machine, our hands are vulnerable to damage, which can occur easily when a person is caught up in a bad traffic collision.
 Each of our ten fingers has some of the densest collection of nerve endings of any part of the human body.
 Cuts, burns, compound fractures and other injuries can wreak havoc with these finely tuned appendages.